tcastal/dondada/menu/DATASTORY.md

             loadBeerAdvocateTable();
         } else if (selectedValue === 'rb_IPA') {
             content.innerHTML = '<object type="text/html" data="{{ site.baseurl }}/assets/plots/rb_increase_ratings_690px.html" style="width: 700px; height: 620px;"></object>';
-            // Tu peux charger le tableau correspondant pour RateBeer ici si nécessaire }
+            loadRateBeerTable()
+        }
     });
 });
 </script>

-## A bit of geography
+## Geographical analysis

 <div style="text-align: justify;">
+Now, let's delve into some geography.
-Now that we are convinced that IPA is the style of the moment in the Beeriverse, let’s try to understand how this happened.
-What were the key factors of this explosion ?
-First of all, let’s see if we can identify a pattern at the scale of the world by displaying the IPA ratings on for each years.
+With our conviction that IPA is the style of the moment in the Beeriverse, let’s try to understand how this happened.
+What were the key factors of this explosion?
+First of all, let’s see if we can identify a pattern at the scale of the world by displaying the IPA ratings  for each years.
 </div>

 <select id="selector">
     <option value="ba_IPA">BeerAdvocate</option>